DonaldSimpson/DVLA/README.md

 # DVLA MOT Data Import Project

+## This project has been moved to a private gitlab repo, this one is being archived in cae it's of use to anyone

+There is a bug in the insertion of defects that needs fixed, otherwise it was working well with MySQL and should work similarly for PostgreSQL.

 ## Overview

 This project automates the process of downloading, processing, and importing MOT (Ministry of Transport) vehicle data from the DVLA API into a MySQL database.